BattletechModders/LowVisibility/README.md

 The range of visual detection is determined by a base spotting distance, which defaults to 300 (set in SimGameConstants).
 This value is modified by the spotting unit's `SpottingVisibilityMultiplier` and `SpottingVisibilityAbsolute` values.
 This value is then modified by the targets's `SpottingVisibilityMultiplier` and `SpottingVisibilityAbsolute` values.
 If this modified spotting distance is less than the distance to the target, the spotter is considered to have _LineOfSight_ to the target.
 Once one spotter on a team has _LineOfSight_ to a target, all other team members share that visibility.

 If a target is outside of direct _LineOfSight_, then sensors are checked.
 The detecting unit's `SensorDistanceMultiplier` is added to any terrain `DesignMask.sensorRangeMultiplier`, while `SensorDistanceAbsolute` is added to the result.
 The target's `SensorSignatureModifier` modifies this value, and the final result is compared against a sensor detection range of 500 (also set in SimGameConstants).
 If the target is within range, it's identified as a sensor blip.
 The type of blip is influenced by the tactics level of the spotter.
+In these cases the _LineOfSight_ value is given as Blip or Blob.

 The __Sensor Lock__ ability provides _LineOfSight_ to the target model, even if it's only within sensor range.

-## Mod Behavior
+Most HBS logic requires a _LineOfSight_ for units to act upon.
+They refer to this as a _VisibilityLevel_.
+Units with _VisibilityLevel.None_ are effectively treated as if they don't exist.

-This mod re-uses the HBS concepts of __visibility__ and __detection__, but applies them in new ways. __Visibility__ is when the source unit has _visual lock_ to a target, while __detection__ occurs when the source has _sensor lock_.
+### Mod Behavior

-### Visibility
+#### Vision Environment Impacts

 _Visual Lock_ is heavily influenced by the environment of the map.
 Each map contains one or more _mood_ tags that are mapped to visibility ranges.
 Instead of the __TODO:FIXME__ value from SimGameConstants, every unit uses this visibility range when determining how far away it can visually spot a target.
 Flags related to the light level set a base visibility level, while flags related to obscurement provide a multiplier to the base visibility range.